zoffixznet/debug/mu/approx-rework.md

 The changes are:

-* `rel-tol` named parameter will not have a default, to allow for standalone use of `abs-tol`
+* `:rel-tol` named parameter will not have a default, to allow for standalone use of `:abs-tol`
-* `abs-tol` named parameter will not have a default, to allow for standalone use of `rel-tol`. **The old default is invalid anyway and is rejected by the subroutine.**
+* `:abs-tol` named parameter will not have a default, to allow for standalone use of `:rel-tol`. **The old default is invalid anyway and is rejected by the subroutine.**
 * positional tolerance argument will **always** be taken as absolute tolerance and will default to `1-e5`.
 This is contrary to current implementation that takes it as relative tolerance set to `1-e6`.
 Justification for this change:
     * Older implementation used absolute `1-e5` for tiny values and relative `1-e6` for large values (buggy conditional??)
     * The [speculation](https://design.perl6.org/S24.html#is-approx%28%29) declares the tolerance to be absolute with value of `1-e5`